Proud to be

 “My name is Ruth.”

 She introduced herself again while passing each of us a glass of passion fruit juice she prepared.
 Everyone was sitting at her house terrace, freshen up with the juice, and she started to tell us about her story.

-She came to Raja Ampat, Papua, few years back by chance with the intention only for holiday.
+She came to Raja Ampat, Papua, a few years back by chance with the intention only for holiday.
 But guess what, she totally fell in love with Papua since then.
 And when she got an offer to support the locals to develop Saonek village, she accepted it.
-Although lodging is provided, she was in doubt in the beginning on how to survive with the limited fund she was given every month.
+Although lodging is provided, she was in doubt at the beginning on how to survive with the limited fund she was given every month.
 But eventually, she chose to put her trust in God that He will take care of her necessities here.

 And later on, she also told us that we were like an answer to her needs that she had not even asked for yet from God.
 She needs more resources to share with the children and we came with books just exactly like what she needs.

 “Saonek used to be the capital of Raja Ampat,” She said. ” But since the capital has been moved to Waisai, this island (Saonek) is no longer productive.
 The school is in a stagnant state.
 The teachers have lost their excitements to teach.
 The children also have lost their interest to study.
 So, I hope I can do something for them.”